Arizona Republican who backs white nationalism is censured - NewsBreak

 Rogers has parlayed her national profile into fundraising prowess, raising unprecedented amounts of money for a state legislative race.

-“What I need as a governor are governing majorities,” Ducey told reporters.
-He walked back his support after the censure, saying in a statement that “antisemitic and hateful language has no place in Arizona," though Rogers had a history of offensive comments long before Ducey's supportive comments.

-Public debates should be about creating opportunity and improving the state, "not denigrating and insulting any individual or group," Ducey said.
-The censure sends a clear message that “rhetoric like this is unacceptable," he said.

-The censure of Rogers, believed to be the first censure of an Arizona lawmaker in decades, was based formally on her call to hang political opponents and threats to wage “political destruction” against her critics.
-It calls those comments “unbecoming of a Senator" and says she “has damaged the reputation of the Arizona State Senate."
+The censure of Rogers, believed to be the first censure of an Arizona lawmaker in decades, was based formally on her threats to hang political opponents.

 Democrats said the censure was long overdue.
 Some said it was insufficient and called for expelling Rogers from the chamber.